Ryan Leslie: 1997–2003: Career beginnings

-During his freshman year at Harvard, Leslie devoted many hours per week to creating and developing music in a studio basement on campus.
-He taught himself basic production skills and also developed a musical style of his own.
-As the semesters progressed, Leslie spent more and more time in the school's studio molding his craft.
-He also performed many events around campus and was a part of the school's all male a cappella group The Krokodiloes.
-Due to the conflict with music and school, Leslie was put on academic probation three times during his college career.
-He has said in many interviews that during those college years, he became accustomed to getting 2 to 3 hours of sleep per night.
-To earn disposable income during these years, Leslie sold instrumentals to local artists in the Boston area.

 After graduating college, Leslie urged his parents to allow him to go into the music industry.
-They told him that he could have a better future considering he graduated from college at the age of 19.
-Leslie insisted that he was going to pursue his musical interests for two years and if he didn't like it he would stop.
-Leslie remained in Boston because of its music scene.
-He took on community service jobs to help support himself and would spend nights in the recording studio working on his music.
-Eventually, Leslie moved back home with his parents in Phoenix where he convinced them to take out a loan for a production studio so that he could pursue music full-time.
-He vowed to his family that he would pay back the $15,000 loan one day, even if it meant going back to school and getting a more traditional job.
-For the next several months, Leslie worked towards developing a distinct sound.
-During this period, Leslie has said that he ate and slept very little.
+While living in Boston, Leslie worked community service jobs to help support himself and would spend nights in the recording studio working on his music.
+Eventually, Leslie moved back home with his parents in Phoenix where he convinced them to take out a $15,000 loan for a production studio so that he could pursue music full-time.
 In the summer of 2003, Ryan landed a production internship with producer Younglord.
-He has said in interviews that he considers this 30-day internship the jump-start of his career in the music industry.
-Within the first week, Leslie produced the song "Keep Giving Your Love To Me" that would later be performed by Beyoncé for the Bad Boys II soundtrack.
-The soundtrack was supervised by Sean "Diddy" Combs, who was impressed by Leslie's production style and offered him a management contract upon meeting him.
+Within the first week, Leslie produced the song "Keep Giving Your Love to Me" that would later be performed by Beyoncé for the Bad Boys II soundtrack.
+The soundtrack was supervised by Sean Combs, who was impressed by Leslie's production style and offered him a management contract upon meeting him.